grayallen68/sem-population/use-cases/use-case-1.md

 ### Preconditions

-We have a database with population information of the countries of the world.
+We have a database with data on all the countries of the world

 ### Success End Condition